Paul Meng Qinglu: Biography

 Meng was born into a Catholic family, on June 22, 1962.
 He entered the Inner Mongolia Theological and Philosophical College in 1985.

 He was ordained a priest in 1989.
 Paul Meng Qinglu was already elected as a bishop candidate in June 2005, a month after his predecessor John Baptist Wang Xixian died at the age of 79.
 Then Meng had already led the diocese's affairs for about a year, commissioned by Bishop John Baptist Wang Xixian after he had become seriously ill.
 The bishop had received papal mandate for ordination and was likewise approved by the government, following a more prolonged process from the government-controlled bishops' conference which took a long break around the summer games in Beijing 2008.

 Bishop Wang assigned him to build new churches and serve as parish priest from 2000 to 2003.
-He also held leading positions in the government-led Catholic patriotic association of Inner Monolia from 2001.
+He also held leading positions in the government-led Catholic patriotic association of Inner Mongolia from 2001.